 As you can see, in ways they were the same.
 Both profiles found a very small percentage of West African (Mali) and Native American, with the vast majority being European.
 AncestryDNA claimed a large percentage was “Western European” and “Great Britain” while 23andme seemed to favor “Broadly Northern European” and “British and Irish.”
 Though you can also view five different calculation options at 23andme varying from 90 percent “conservative” to 50 percent speculative—each “guessing” to different degrees.
 The more conservative of course will have the most “broadly” percentages.
 The image is from the default setting “50% speculative.”
 To change your setting, by the way, you simple scroll to the bottom of your results and click “change confidence level.”
 In reality, from what is known of my family lines I have a great deal of Norwegian, French, British, and Scottish, so both profiles seem plausible.
 This brings me to an important point.

 Ethnicity estimates from DNA testing like this are genetic heritage, not genealogical.
 You could think of your genes like one big historical bag of traits including genes from all of your ancestors.
 The actual genes that make you up are just a random roll of the dice from those genes.
 So while the last 3 generations of your line may be say, straight from Norway, your genes could represent family from thousands of years ago.
 That being said, then why did ancestryDNA and 23andme get different results?
 It’s all in how they are weighing their sample sources.
 Personally, I felt both profiles useful, particularly combined.
 Europe is such a jumble of genes in cases it’s hard to say what came from what population, that’s where “broadly” European comes into play.
 To me this says my genes are heavily European, likely northwestern—Scotland, Norway, Britain, and France—my actual known heritage— included.

-Now over at 23andme you get a few more genetic heritage profiles that AncestryDNA does not offer.
-Mostly nifty cool stuff to know.
+Over at 23andme you get a few more genetic heritage profiles that AncestryDNA does not offer as well.

 I’m not a scientist, so I’ll just use their description of this service,